Germain Lab | UBC

 Diversity 🌈 & inclusion: Science is ultimately a creative endeavor, and benefits from a diversity of brains and backgrounds.
 Members of under-represented groups are especially encouraged to apply.

-To apply to the lab, please email your CV, a summary of your research interests, and a brief statement of your career goals to rgermain[at]zoology.ubc.ca. ***we may be recruiting 1 grad student for Sept.
-2023
+To apply to the lab, please email your CV, a summary of your research interests, and a brief statement of your career goals to rgermain[at]zoology.ubc.ca. ***we will be recruiting 1 grad student for Sept.
+2024

 Picture